ChainAgnostic/varsig/README.md

 > [!NOTE]
 > The JSON above contains a duplicate `role` key.

 Next, the application parses the JSON with the browser's native JSON parser.
-Only one `role` key is possible in a JavaScript object, and which one is kept is not consistency across implementations.
+Only one `role` key is possible in a JavaScript object, and which one is kept is not consistent across implementations.

 ``` json
 {